Project Vox

 I secured a £1000 Public Engagement Award from the British Society for History of Philosophy to support Vox’s work on inclusivity in digital knowledge structures.

 Check out our most recent entry on the French-German political thinker Germaine de Staël.
-Prior to that, we published a collaborative entry with teams in Brazil and Canada, on the Brazilian feminist philosopher Nísia de Floresta which is now live here.
+Prior to that, we published a collaborative entry with teams in Brazil and Canada, on the Brazilian philosopher Nísia de Floresta which is now live here.
 Many thanks to Nastassja Pugliese at the Universidade Federal do Rio de Janeiro and her students and colleagues.

 Left: Engraved portrait of Nísia Floresta Brasileira Augusta (link to Vox entry)